passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.md

 ## Work

+### Tue 18th apr 2023

+Continued to work on the graph annotation pipeline.
+We added the code for key annotation and the associated tests.

 ### Fri 14th apr 2023

 Finally finished graph_data after weeks of hard work.
 We have tested the graph creation process.
 We also have added 2 differents ways of creating edges, one doing a compression of data, by wrapping chains of pointers.
 This make the final graph having no links between data structures since intermediate pointer to pointer links are missing.